-Employers are using these sites as a broad marketing tool for their organizations as it assists them in connecting to the customer directly, replacing press releases with regular updates, monitoring the competition, improving internal communications, and monitoring employee behavior to name a few.
-This tactic provides for a lot of real time information about the organization and can quickly dispel any negatives rumors that tend to surface.
-It is one of the greatest and highly rated marketing tools of today.
-However, employers also need to realize the negative impact that social networking sites can have on the workplace.
+Employers use these sites as broad marketing tools for their organizations as they assist companies in connecting to the customer directly, replacing press releases with regular updates, monitoring the competition, improving internal communications and monitoring employee behavior, to name a few uses.
+Social media use allows a company to distribute real-time information about the organization and quickly dispel any negative rumors.
+Social media is one of the greatest marketing tools of today.
+However, employers also need to realize the negative impact that social media can have on the workplace.
 For example, an unhappy employee may post negative comments about the company or management.
-The question then becomes, how can employers utilize SN, but protect themselves at the same time?
+The question then becomes, how can employers leverage social media, but protect themselves at the same time?

-In developing a SN policy, employers should define the technology to be used and any problems associated with using that technology, and establish risk tolerances.
-In creating the policy outline, consider this – should you permit social networking at all and if so will it be limited?
-If prohibited, how will you monitor it?
-Should employees have to identify with the company when working on-line and how do you define appropriate business behavior?
-How will this policy intersect with harassment, technology, and confidentiality policies?
-Do employees understand that even though using SN, they should know and follow company guidelines, understand that they are personally responsible for content posted?
-Will you require them to identify themselves and their role within the company when discussing company matters, and make it clear that they are speaking for self and not the company?
-Will you require that a disclaimer be used identifying “The postings on this site are my own and don’t necessarily represent the company’s positions, strategies or opinions” when discussing company related matters.
-How will disparaging remarks about the company or an employee be handled?
-Do employees have the right to privacy?
+In developing a social media policy, employers should establish guidelines.
+These guidelines should be specific to the types of devices used as company device use may require different restrictions than personal and mobile devices.
+In creating the policy outline, consider this – should you permit the work time use of social media at all, and if so, will it be limited in time or to certain websites?
+If prohibited, how will you monitor the prohibition?
+Should employees have to notify the company when using social media sites for business use and how does one define “business use?”
+How will this policy intersect with harassment/discrimination, bullying, and technology policies?
+Do employees understand that even when using social media, they should know and follow company guidelines and understand that they are personally responsible for content posted?
+Will you require them to identify themselves and their role within the company when discussing company matters, and make it clear that they are speaking for themselves and not the company?
+Will you require that employees use a disclaimer stating, “The postings on this site are my own and don’t necessarily represent the company’s positions, strategies or opinions” when discussing company-related matters?
+Do employees have the right to privacy in what they post on social media while at work?
 Will you require them not to reference clients, partners or suppliers without approval?

-Developing a SN policy can be a very daunting task for any employer as with any other policy.
-However, guidelines around social networking will help employees understand how they are expected to use SN appropriately within their prospective environments.
-Companies should seek appropriate legal advice to better understand the legal implications.
+Developing a social media policy can be a very daunting task for any employer as with any other policy.
+Companies should consult with counsel when creating a social media policy to ensure that it does not run afoul of controlling laws, including the National Labor Relations Act.
+However, guidelines around social media will help employees understand how their employers expect them to use social media appropriately within their respective environments.